r12f/lcrt/README.md

 [dependencies]
 lcrt-macro = "0.1"
 lcrt = "0.1"

+[dev-dependencies]
+lcrt = { version = "0.1", features = ["testing"] }
 ```

+> NOTE: The "testing" feature enables macros and utility functions for testing support.
+Those functions are placed after this feature in order to not mess up with the problem solving process.

 Then in your local library, in `lib.rs` file, please add the macro use as below.